 Declines in oil prices are primarily caused by, among other things, an excess of supply of crude oil in relation to demand.
 Since developing offshore oil fields, particularly in deep waters, is one of the most capital intensive sources of hydrocarbons and providing transportation and logistics services to these markets is the largest component of the Company's business, the Company is particularly exposed to depressed oil and natural gas prices that last for some period of time.
 When the Company's customers experience low commodity prices or come to believe that they will be low in the future, they generally reduce their capital spending for offshore drilling, exploration and field development.
-The significant decrease in oil and natural gas prices experienced in 2020 as a result of the COVID-19 pandemic and the related effects of the pandemic on the global economy caused a reduction in many of the Company's customers' exploratory, drilling, completion and other production activities and, as a result, reduced related spending on the Company's services has steadily improved, the Company's overall fleet utilization for the years ended December 31, 2023, 2022 and 2021, was 75%, 75% and 66%, respectively.
-The prolonged reduction in the overall level of exploration and development activities has materially and adversely affected the Company's vessels.
+The significant decrease in oil and natural gas prices experienced in 2020 as a result of the COVID-19 pandemic and the related effects of the pandemic on the global economy caused a reduction in many of the Company's customers' exploratory, drilling, completion and other production activities and, as a result, reduced related spending on the Company's services.
+While spending on the Company's services has steadily improved, the Company's overall fleet utilization for the years ended December 31, 2023, 2022 and 2021, was 75%, 75% and 66%, respectively.
+The prolonged reduction in the overall level of exploration and development activities has materially and adversely affected the Company by negatively impacting its fleet utilization, which in turn has negatively affected its revenues, cash flows, profitability and the fair market value of the Company's vessels.
 It could also affect the collectability of the Company's receivables and its ability to retain skilled personnel.
 Periods of low activity intensify price competition in the industry, which erodes operating margins, and can lead to the Company's vessels being idle for long periods of time and, in turn, could lead to significant expenses upon reactivation.